flgkd/integer-linear-programming-notes/notes/11-dynamic-programming.md

 This note studies **dynamic programming (DP)**, one of the most important methods for solving multi-stage decision problems.

+This note is primarily based on Sun and Li's *Integer Programming* [1].

 Dynamic programming is particularly useful when a problem can be divided into stages and the optimal decision at one stage can be expressed through optimal solutions of smaller subproblems.
 In integer programming, it can be used to solve several important special structures, including the 0-1 knapsack problem and the integer knapsack problem [1].

 The main examples in this note are: